krishnaduttPanchagnula/krishnaduttPanchagnula/README.md

 <n>2.
 Building Monitoring systems in AWS, using IAC tools like terraform.

 <n>3.
-Buidilng NFT setups on ethereum.
+Buidilng Private blockchain on ethereum.

 # After my Work , you can find me
  1.Taking a ride on my bike.